memfault/interrupt/_posts/2019-04-18-zero-to-main-1.md

-It turns out that the lowest bit of the PC is used to indicate thumb2 instructions, which is one of the two instruction sets supported by ARM processors, so `Reset_Handler` is what we're looking for.
+It turns out that the lowest bit of the PC is used to indicate thumb2 instructions, which is one of the two instruction sets supported by ARM processors, so `Reset_Handler` is what we're looking for (for more details check out section A4.1.1 in the ARMv6-M manual).

 ### Writing a Reset_Handler